Associate Professor of Molecular Physiology and group leader for the Molecular and Cellular Exercise Physiology research group.

 In 2006 he moved to Boston to pursue postdoctoral studies at the Division of Metabolism and Chronic Disease at the Dana-Farber Cancer Institute and Harvard Medical School.
 During this period he focused on the study of transcriptional networks that control skeletal muscle physiology.

 Dr. Ruas set up his laboratory at the Department of Physiology and Pharmacology at Karolinska Institutet in July 2011.
+His research group studies the molecular physiology of physical exercise and how to use this knowledge to develop novel therapies.

 Academic honours, awards and prizes